sumanthrao1997/data_organise/README.md

 check config json file, for all the folders in the datset, and come up with an estimate of useable and non useable
 ## get ply
 form the entire datset only copy, .ply and .npz files in their respective folders
+## rotation augmentation
+Given the datset, rotate the ground truth point cloud and the sdf files and also save the roataion matrix